richafnu/Viva/Viva/glint/setup/360-add-edit-cycle-questions.md

 Within the details, choose whether the item is:
 - Optional or mandatory - optional items are recommended so that feedback providers can skip where needed.
 - The same for Subjects and Feedback Providers within the cycle.
-- Can be prepopulated based on employee data
+- Can be prepopulated based on employee data.

 >[!NOTE]
->While there isn’t a minimum or maximum number of items suggested for a 360 cycle, keep in mind:
+> While there isn't a minimum or maximum number of items suggested for a 360 cycle, keep in mind:
 > - To encourage quality feedback, a maximum of 10-20 questions - including 2-3 open-ended questions - is best.
 > -	Glint recommends a minimum of six rated questions mapped to competencies.
 > - A 360 report shows top strengths and opportunities based on the **All but Self** score of questions in competencies.